 Quinebaug River Prehistoric Archaeological District

-AHS identified a cluster of pre-colonial Native American sites in a survey of a proposed new wetland basin on the Quinebaug River floodplain.
-Five sites were determined to be eligible for listing in the National Register of Historic Places.
-Project impacts to the sites were mitigated through a combination of intensive testing, in situ preservation under geotextile and fill, and archaeological monitoring of the wetland construction.
+AHS identified a cluster of pre-colonial Native American sites in a survey of a proposed new wetland basin on the Quinebaug River floodplain in Canterbury, Connecticut.
 The sites now comprise a Connecticut State Archaeological Preserve known as the Quinebaug River Prehistoric Archaeological District.
-AHS produced a booklet (The Quinebaug River Prehistoric Archaeological District) and website on the sites, as well as a National Register nomination.
+AHS produced a booklet and website on the sites, as well as a National Register nomination.

 At a proposed apartment complex site in southeast Massachusetts, a small but significant area of tool manufacturing from nearly 9,000 years ago was identified and removed through excavation.